braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/android/notification_channels.md

 ---
-nav_title: Notification Channels
+nav_title: "Notification Channels"
 page_order: 3
+description: "This reference article covers Android Push Notification Channel topics like Android O transition, how to add a channel to Braze, setting a fallback channel, and more."

+platform: Android
+channel:
+  - Push
+tool:
+  - Docs
+  - Dashboard
+  - Campaigns
 ---

 # Notification Channels

-[Notification Channels][1] are a way to organize push notifications that were added with Android O. Starting with O, all push notifications must have a Notification Channel that indicates the type of message (e.g. “chat notifications,” or “follow notifications”).
+> [Notification Channels][1] are a way to organize push notifications that were added with Android O. Starting with O, all push notifications must have a Notification Channel that indicates the type of message (e.g. “chat notifications,” or “follow notifications”).
 End users can then control aspects of their notification (e.g. snoozing, noise/vibration settings, or opting-out etc) based upon individual Channels.

 ## Transitioning to Android O